BetterToken/info_bettertoken/src/farm_management/get_tft_from_bt.md

-# Tokens To Setup Your 3Bot
+# Acquire tokens To Setup Your 3Bot

 As purchasers of a 3Node at BetterToken we will send you an initial (small) amount of TFT to help you set up your 3Bot.
 You can reach out via: [tokensfor3bot@bettertoken.com](mailto:tokensfor3bot@bettertoken.com)